JShull/GAME395_Unity/GitHubSetup/githubProfile.md

   - In this new file I put a few things following the [markdown guide](https://www.markdownguide.org/) and saved it.
 - 6.)
 I then opened up GitHub Desktop on my computer and now want to reference the work we just did by 'adding an existing repository' because up until this point GitHub desktop doesn't *know* about this local repository (yet)
   - ![GitHub Add Local Repository](githubDesktopAddLocal.png)
+  - Click the up/down arrow as outlined in red above
   - ![GitHub Add Local Repository 2nd Step](githubDesktopAddLocalStepTwo.png)
+  - Click the 'Add' button as outlined in red above
 - 7.)
 At this point GitHub now should be showing you your repository and you might have some changes that still need to be 'committed' go ahead and do that now and then publish it.
   - ![GitHub Commit](gitHubCommit.png)
   - When you publish it, make sure you select where you want to publish it - in our case we want it to be public and this is where **very importantly** you name the repository your handle name.